 Container Payload and ESG Carbon Reporting Savings

-Beyond direct freight cost, the weight differential directly impacts your ESG carbon reporting.
-A single 20ft container shipped from North China to Sydney generates approximately 2.8-3.4 tonnes of CO2e depending on vessel routing and emission factor methodology.
-Eliminating one container per order by switching from concrete to HDPE feet removes that entire emission entry from your construction materials carbon ledger.
-For project managers reporting under the NGERS framework or state-level climate disclosure requirements, this is not a marginal line item.
-On a 600-panel civil project, HDPE feet reduce the fencing component’s embedded transport emissions by approximately 45-50% compared to a concrete-foot configuration.
-That is a quantifiable number you can insert into your project ESG submission without any methodology stretch.
+Weight isn’t just about freight cost anymore.
+It hits your ESG carbon ledger directly.
+A 20ft container from North China to Sydney pushes 2.8-3.4 tonnes of CO2e depending on the vessel route and emission factor you use.
+Swap concrete feet for HDPE, and you eliminate an entire container per order from your materials carbon account.
+For project managers reporting under NGERS or state-level climate disclosure rules, that is not a rounding error.
+On a 600-panel civil job, HDPE feet cut the fencing component’s embedded transport emissions by roughly 45-50% versus concrete feet.
+That is a verifiable number you can drop into your project ESG submission with zero methodology gymnastics.

 Coastal Corrosion Risks & Testing